-El Jefe’s decor transports you to a Mexican oasis, with bright colors, beautiful murals and wood paneled wall, and comfortable seating.
-The menu has great happy-hour deals and a Taco Tuesday and Thursday special.
-The specialty is the El Jefe nachos or tacos with the shrimp and chorizo, carne asada with tomatillo-avocado sauce, and crispy Baja-style mahi.
+El Jefe’s decor transports you to a Mexican oasis, with bright colors, beautiful murals, wood-paneled walls, and comfortable seating.
+The menu has great happy-hour deals and a taco special every Tuesday and Thursday.
+The specialty is the El Jefe nachos or tacos with shrimp and chorizo, carne asada with tomatillo-avocado sauce, and crispy Baja-style Mahi.
 The service is friendly and efficient, and the drinks are strong and reasonably priced.

 Address: 1800 E Palm Canyon Dr, Palm Springs, CA 92264

 Elmer’s is a well-known and beloved restaurant in Palm Springs.
 It’s a local favorite and has been for over 30 years.
 Elmer’s is known for its delicious food, pet-friendly patio, and great service.
 They are open for both lunch and dinner and offer a wide variety of menu items.
 Elmer’s only uses the finest and freshest ingredients from local vendors and family-owned farms.